 To launch an eCommerce operation, you’ll need an eCommerce platform to manage your catalog and accept payments; a marketing plan to drive customers to your site; a warehouse to store and ship your products and accept returns; and a support team to provide customer service.

 Your business already does marketing, has a warehouse and a customer service team.
 Now all you need is the right technology platform and you’re in business, right?
 Not so fast.
-The requirements for eCommerce marketing, fulfillment and customer service differ from the same functions used to support your traditional channels. eCommerce has a unique infrastructure that demands different skill sets and this needs to be considered in your budget.
+The requirements for eCommerce marketing, fulfillment and customer service differ from the same functions used to support your traditional channels.
+End to end eCommerce has an operational framework that demands different skill sets and this needs to be considered in your budget.